microsoft/InnerEye-Gateway/README.md

     - `Config` consists of the pair:

         - `AETConfigType` is one of "Model", "ModelDryRun", or "ModelWithResultDryRun".
 "Model" is the normal case, the other two are for debugging.
-"ModelDryRun" means that the received DICOM image files will be anonymised and saved to the DryRunModelAnonymizedImage subfolder of RootDicomFolder.
+"ModelDryRun" means that the received DICOM image files will be de-identified by removing a user-defined set of identifiers and saved to the DryRunModelAnonymizedImage subfolder of RootDicomFolder.
 "ModelWithResultDryRun" means almost the same as "Model" except that the DICOM-RT file is downloaded to the DryRunRTResultDeAnonymized subfolder of RootDicomFolder and it is not pushed to a DICOM destination.

         - `ModelsConfig` is an array of [ModelsConfig](#modelsconfig) objects, described below.